 Could robotics be the solution to make cannabis greenhouses more productive?

 Robotics in manufacturing calls to mind the automotive industry.
 However, robotics are utilized everywhere from greenhouses to farms, and food processors.
-Robotics and technology have ushered in a new age of manufacturing.
+Robotics and technology have ushered in a new age of manufacturing, and have become a crucial part of many of our clients' cannabis SOPs.

 Tasks that were previously time consuming can now be performed with efficiency.
 Replacing manual labor with robotics for arduous work is also important in reducing workplace injuries.
 Conveyor belts and palletizing robots are more than Lean Management solutions, they are also preserving worker health.